The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

-Weak-lensing as a relativistic effect has already been widely studied in the literature, especially under the Born approximation (i.e. by computing lensing quantities and in particular the convergence as an integral of the transverse laplacian along the undeflected light-path).
-Henceforth, in the context of weak-lensing, we use as a reference case the convergence computed using the Born approximation ($\kappa_{\rm Born}$).
-The mean Born convergence for a population of source galaxies (see \citealt{kilbinger2015}) is given by,
+Weak lensing as a relativistic effect has already been widely studied in the literature, especially under the Born approximation (i.e. by computing lensing quantities and in particular the convergence as an integral of the transverse Laplacian along the un-deflected light-path).
+Henceforth, in the context of weak lensing, we use as a reference case the convergence computed using the Born approximation ($\kappa_{\rm Born}$).
+The mean Born convergence for a population of source galaxies (see \citealt{kilbinger2015}) is given by

-with $\chi$ the comoving distance (in a flat universe), $\chi_S$ the comoving distance of the source, $\chi_{\rm lim}$ the limiting comoving distance of the galaxy sample, $n(\chi_S)$ the source probability distribution, and $\Delta_{\perp}\phi$ the laplacian perpendicular to the line of sight.
-We will consider a top-hat radial selection function (i.e. a shell).
+with $\chi$ the comoving distance (in a flat universe), $\chi_S$ the comoving distance of the source, $\chi_{\rm lim}$ the limiting comoving distance of the galaxy sample, $n(\chi_S)$ the source probability distribution, and $\Delta_{\perp}\phi$ the Laplacian perpendicular to the line of sight.
+We considered a top-hat radial selection function (i.e. a shell).
 For a shell of volume $V_{\rm shell}$ and constant density, $n(\chi_S)\propto4 \pi \chi_S^2/V_{\rm shell}$.
 It is worth noting that a common additional approximation is to assume

 with $H_0$ the Hubble constant.
 We do not make this assumption in our Born calculation.
 Moreover in this expression $\delta$ is often estimated within shells of typical size between $10-100$~$h^{-1}$Mpc.
 Here we estimate $\Delta_{\perp}\phi$ at the resolution of the simulation (5-600~$h^{-1}$kpc).
-We have checked that using such approximations lead to similar results in our article.
+We checked that using such approximations leads to similar results in our article.
 A detailed study of the impact of these two approximations on various statistics would deserve a dedicated paper.
-Our reference is therefore an accurate Born convergence calculation along the undeflected path.
+Our reference is therefore an accurate Born convergence calculation along the un-deflected path.